shagu/pfUI-vanillaplus/README.md

 2. Unpack the Zip file
 3. Rename the folder "pfUI-vanillaplus-master" to "pfUI-vanillaplus"
 4. Copy "pfUI-vanillaplus" into Wow-Directory\Interface\AddOns
-5. Cut the file libtotem.lua and copy it into Wow-Directory/Interface/Addons/pfUI/
+5. Cut the file libtotem.lua out of the pfui-vanillaplus folder and copy it into Wow-Directory/Interface/Addons/pfUI/libs and overwrite
 6. Restart Wow

 ## Features